 Unaware of anything in common at the time besides the desire to escape a stale life.
 He was around her age, Coffee black hair with resistive eyes and darkness much like her own.

 Their twin presence together seemed to cause trouble unintentionally.
 Most didn’t understand them but they didn’t care because they understood each other.

 Simon leashed Bambi and left for the night but not before he hugged Arizona in the driveway.

 Ruby’s daughter was very special to Lina, she perhaps was the only non- related child Lina had cared for.
 As a child Lina’s nickname was Snow White… stray animals Lina would run to but children … never.

 Arizona took after Ruby, she smiled like her, laughed like her and had the bright aura her mother had.
 Her creative ideas and soaring imagination had Lina smitten.
 Lina had a special night planned just for her and as she heard her footsteps on the porch, her smile began to creep in.

 “Deep breaths deep breaths you can do this…just do it just do it” Ruby whispered to herself.
 Almost out of breath, she opened the door.

-There he was, on his IPad sliding his finger back and forth.
-The lack of acknowledgement was what she was used to and she had enough.
+There he was, on his iPad sliding his finger back and forth.
+The lack of acknowledgment was what she was used to and she had enough.
 As she walked towards him she felt ill, as if she could faint at any moment.